idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 ### libMesh

-Configure, build, and install libMesh to `$HOME/libs/libmesh`.
+Configure, build, and install libMesh to: `$HOME/libs/libmesh`

-First, we need to tell libMesh where PETSc is installed, and set the environment to use the MPI wrapper:
+First, we need to tell libMesh where PETSc is installed, and instruct libMesh to specifically use MPI:

 ```bash
 export PETSC_DIR=$HOME/libs/petsc